What Is Dual Diagnosis?

 - Mental illness recovery rates are comparable.

-After entering our dual diagnosis rehab in, you’ll need to detox from the addictive substances in your body.
+After entering our dual diagnosis treatment center in Florida in, you’ll need to detox from the addictive substances in your body.
 Detox can take a few days to several weeks depending on the severity and nature of the addiction.
 During this time, other symptoms related to an underlying mental or behavioral health illness may still be suppressed.
 It’s only after your system has been clear of drugs or alcohol for a while that doctors can get a clear idea of other problems that may exist.

 Typically, your recovery will focus on detox, rehab from your addiction, and rebuilding your body, mind, and spirit.
 You may be prescribed a medication to treat your mental or behavioral health disorders, such as an antidepressant or another medication.
 You won’t become addicted to these medications — they are substances that support your body’s ability to function normally again.

 By focusing first on detox and recovery, you can clear the way for professionals to help you identify any other issues that have contributed to your addiction.
 Once these illnesses have been diagnosed, a treatment protocol can be prescribed by a psychiatrist or physician experienced with dual diagnosis clients.
 In the meantime, your health will improve and you’ll be gaining skills that help you maintain your sobriety and continue to a full recovery.

 Should The Substance Abuse or Mental Illness Be Treated First?

 The first step for anyone who thinks they are suffering from a dual diagnosis is to enter addiction treatment.
 Once detox is completed and the drugs have left your system, your recovery support team can look for signs of mental illness.

 Drugs and alcohol can often mask the signs of mental illness.
 It’s only after you or your loved one is free from both for at least two weeks that professionals can assess their behavioral patterns for other signs of mental illness.